This blog was originally published in 2017, and has been revised in June 2021

-The mounting evidence suggests that the most immediate, cost-effective and most flexible solution to Australia’s energy crisis, whilst also possibly delivering a more rapid cut in emissions involves a combination of:
+The mounting evidence suggests that the most immediate, cost-effective and flexible solution to Australia’s Energy Crisis, whilst also possibly delivering a more rapid cut in emissions, involves a combination of:

-- and more sophisticated grid management at times of peak demand.
+- More sophisticated grid management at times of peak demand

 The impact upon the Australian consumer